The effect of ultra-violet photon pumping of H$_2$ in dust-deficient protoplanetary disks: Numerical simulations

-\ce{H2} pumping is the process where LW photons excite \ce{H2} molecule to the electronically excited state and then de-excite to a vibrationally excited state of the ground electronic state \citep{TielensHollenbach:1985}.
-In the run with $M_*=1\Msun$, $\mathcal{D}=10^{-2}$, we incorporate \ce{H2^*} to calculate both the excitation rate and the de-excitation rate.
+We incorporate \ce{H2^*} to calculate both the excitation rate and the de-excitation rate.
 We calculate the \ce{H2} pumping rate, $R_{\rm{pump}}$ as

 following \cite{TielensHollenbach:1985}.
 We define $\beta$, $G_0$ and $A_{\rm{v}}$ as the shielding factor, the intensity of the incident FUV field and the visual extinction respectively.
 We determine the shielding factor by \ce{H2} following \cite{DraineBertordi:1996}.
-The vibrationally excited \ce{H2} molecules de-excite and fluoresce.
+The \ce{H2} molecules in the vibrational excited state de-excite and fluoresce.
 We incorporate the collisional de-excitation by \ion{H}{1} or \ce{H2} as the de-excitation reactions.
 We also consider the direct dissociation of \ce{H2^*} by FUV radiation and by spontaneous radiation \citep{TielensHollenbach:1985}.
 We define $k_{\rm{de}}(\rm{H})$, $k_{\rm{de}}(\rm{H_2})$, $R_{\rm{de}}$, $A(\rm{H_2^*})$ as the reaction rates by the collision with \ion{H}{1}, the collision with \ce{H2}, the direct dissociation by FUV radiation and the spontaneous radiation respectively.
 The reaction rates are written as